MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-###
+### Equality and relational comparisons of arrays

 Equality and relational comparisons between two operands of array type are deprecated.
 In other words, a comparison operation between two arrays (regardless of rank and extent similarities) is a now a warning.
-Starting in Visual Studio 2019 version 16.2, the following code produces *C5056: operator '==': deprecated for array types* when the [/std:latest](../build/reference/std-specify-language-standard-version.md) compiler option enabled:
+Starting in Visual Studio 2019 version 16.2, the following code produces *C5056: operator '==': deprecated for array types* when the [/std:latest](../build/reference/std-specify-language-standard-version.md) compiler option is enabled:

 ```cpp
 int main() {